noahbclarkson/Auto-Tune/README.md

   Percentage increase for buy value per price calculation update period.
 static-inflation-value: 0.1

-  Intrest rate per interest-rate-update-period
+  Interest rate per interest-rate-update-period
   Info: This is the increase in the current debt payment per-time period
 interest-rate: 0.005

-  Intrest rate for compound-intrest loans
+  Interest rate for compound-interest loans
   Info: Compound interest loans grow faster so should have a lower initial interest rate
 compound-interest-rate: 0.0025